 I don’t believe that preventing the sexual maturation of severely disabled girls directly improves the quality of their lives.
 Rather, it eases the psychological discomfort of people who perceive secondary sexual characteristics incongruous with a limited physical and mental condition.
 I wonder if this psychological discomfort also played a role in the decisions of Ashley’s parents.
 Perhaps they embraced the role of the parents of a severely disabled child, but they didn’t want to become the parents of a disabled adult.
 Pillow Angels don’t have breasts or menstrual cycles.
 It is not easy to wrap your mind around your child’s disability, but I personally rather transform my own thinking and perception than alter my daughter’s body.

 A little six year old girl had her uterus, breast buds and appendix surgically removed.
 She was then treated with high dose estrogen hormones to stop her from growing.
-This appalling "treatment" was instigated by the parents, supported by some physicians, illegally performed by the hospital, and is now being pushed as a "treatment option" for severely disabled children...mostly girls.
+This appalling "treatment" was instigated by the parents, supported by some physicians, illegally performed by the hospital.
+Growth attenuation, for the most part excluding the hysterectomy and mastectomy, is now considered as a "treatment option" for severely disabled children.
 This is perceived as a "solution" for the "problems" of the severely disabled.
 What it is, is a gross violation of their human rights.

 I Welcome Your Posts